Fix Unstable Connection on the Range Extender by Changing Router Advanced Features

-When router recommends Wi-Fi devices switching from 5GHz Band to 2.4Ghz Band or reversely, it always do it by forbidding the device to connect 5GHz and leave 2.4GHz as the only option, however RE communicates with router through both Wi-Fi bands so Range extender could lose connection when router force the range extender on a different band.
+When the router recommends Wi-Fi devices switch from 5GHz Band to 2.4Ghz Band or reversely, it always does it by forbidding the device to connect 5GHz and leaving 2.4GHz as the only option, however, RE communicates with the router through both Wi-Fi bands so the Range extender could lose connection when router force the range extender on a different band.

-Solution: try to turn off Band Steering and set up different Wireless names for router ‘s 2.4Ghz and 5Ghz to avoid possible issue caused by this function
+Solution: try to turn off Band Steering and set up different Wireless names for router‘s 2.4Ghz and 5Ghz to avoid possible issues caused by this function

 - Hitron CODA-4582 (or similar models)

 Users who own a Hitron router (a common model provided by CA ISP Rogers) could refer to the guide below to turn off band-steering.